hackclub/hackclub/workshops/scrapbook_css/README.md

 For Scrapbook there are 3 colours, we’re going to want to play around with.
 The background colour, the colour of our text and the colour of the posts (referred to as colors-elevated below).

 To tell the web browser the exact colour we want, we can use either HEX codes, or RGB values.
-For this workshop we’re going to use HEX codes.
+For this workshop, we’re going to use HEX codes.
 To help us get those, we can google “colour picker” or click this [link](https://www.google.com/search?q=color+picker).
 From here, you can play around with the slides and choose your preferred colour.
 Choose 3 colours to be used for the profile.

 Then in the right column, type: